About Remarkable Chess

-A tool for generating chess puzzle PDFs that feel at home on the reMarkable paper tablet — and anywhere else you want to think slowly about chess.
+Curated chess puzzle sets as PDFs — made to feel at home on the reMarkable paper tablet, and anywhere else you want to think slowly about chess.

 Why reMarkable?